kernelshreyak/vehiclebooker/readme.md

 ## Introduction
 **Tech Stack**

- - Back-end contains Management Admin Panel created in Django and a navigation web service
+ - Back-end contains Management Admin Panel created in Django and a navigation web service written in NodeJS
  - Front-end contains Driver App and User App and is created using React
  - Databases used are MySQL(for management related data like drivers,vehicles) and MongoDB(for navigation and routes data)